zubinchopra/portaldocs/portal-sdk/generated/portalfx-extension-homepage-caching.md

 <a name="server-side-caching-of-extension-home-pages"></a>
 ### Server side caching of extension home pages

-With the (5.0.302.85 or later) version of the SDK  extension home pages can be cached (to different levels).
-This should help get slightly better load time especially from browsers that have high latency.
+As of SDK version 5.0.302.85, extension home pages can be cached to different levels on the server.
+This results in better load time, especially from browsers that have high latency.
+The following is an example of a Portal URL in the production environment.
-Below are two example URLs from the portal running in production:

 ```
 https://yourextension.contoso.com/